shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 ### Extend the PHP Controller

-You have to extend the `SwagProduct/Controllers/Backend/Product.php` controller in order to forward the data to the backend modules.
-To forward them, you have to extend the detail and listing query.
+You have to extend the `SwagProduct/Controllers/Backend/Product.php` controller in order to load associated models data and serve it to the backend modules.
+To do this, you have to extend the detail and listing queries.

 Both queries have their own method for generating a query builder.
 They are named `getListQuery()` and `getDetailQuery()`.
 You can just overwrite these methods.

-To not loose the default data provided by Shopware, you should always call the parent method and then extend the query:
+As a rule of thumb, you should always call the parent method and then extend the query:

 ```php
 class Shopware_Controllers_Backend_SwagProduct extends Shopware_Controllers_Backend_Application